skorasaurus/skorasaurus.github.io/_posts/2015-09-05-crowd-sourced-neighborhoods.md

 ---
 layout: post
-title: "Mapping your neighborhoodin Cleveland and Akron"
+title: "Mapping your neighborhood in Cleveland and Akron"
 date: 2015-09-05 16:25:06 -0700
 comments: false
 ---